 Don’t let rainy summer days get you and your family down.
-Checkout these 25 fun rainy-day summer activities that the whole family can enjoy.
+Checkout these 25 indoor, rainy-day, summer activities for kids to keep your family from going stir-crazy.

-25 Fun Rainy-Day Summer Activities for the Family
+25 Indoor Rainy-Day Summer Activities for the Family

 1. Listen to audio books.